scalet/volvo-test/readme.md

     | volvotest_app_1 (PHP)   |
     | volvotest_web_1 (Nginx) |

-If you have some problems with the docker instalation, you should check the user credencials.
-Probably you must to use a root or administrator credencial.
+If you have problems with the docker installation, you should check the user credencials.
+Probably you will need to use a root or user administrator credencial.

-Few minutes are needed to install all dependeces, so why not take a mug of coffee? =)
+A few minutes are needed to install all dependecies, so why not take a mug of coffee? =)

-Afterwards check the containers with this command:
+Afterwards, check the containers and running command:

 `$ docker ps`